ScilifelabDataCentre/RDM-guidelines/internal-contribution.md

 2. When **merging** a Pull request, delete the branch being merged.
 Note that the linked issue will be automatically closed if using closing words.

 ### About resources
 A resource is any **external** link with information that is of added value for a page (topic or data life cycle page).
-Note that links to internal pages should only appear in the text.
+Note that links to internal pages should not appear in the resource sections.

 A resource *can* be explicitly linked to in the text, but most importantly is that it is listed under the Resources heading at the end of a page (see below on how to make that happen).